Pump Sizing in District Heating Networks

 V˙=2000 kW1000 kg/m34,18 kJ/(kgK)30 K16 l/s57,5 m3/h\dot{V} = \frac{2000 \; \text{kW}}{1000 \; \text{kg/m}^3 \cdot 4{,}18 \; \text{kJ/(kg}\cdot\text{K)} \cdot 30 \; \text{K}} \approx 16 \; \text{l/s} \approx 57{,}5 \; \text{m}^3/\text{h}

-By comparison, a cold district heating network with the same output and only a 3 K spread requires a flow rate that is ten times higher, about 160 l/s.
-This illustrates why pressure loss optimisation is particularly important in low-temperature networks.
+By comparison, a cold district heating network with the same output but only a 3 K spread needs a flow rate ten times higher, about 160 l/s.
+This is why pressure loss optimisation matters so much in low-temperature networks.

 Pump head